Communications markets regulatory system

 • for the Commerce Commission to designate or specify particular services, to support such access

-• a new framework for regulating fibre services – the Telecommunications (New Regulatory Framework) Amendment Act 2018 refers
+• a framework for regulating fibre services – the Telecommunications (New Regulatory Framework) Amendment Act 2018 refers

 • retail service quality codes